 Cord Blood Bank Standards

 The major objective of the NetCord-FACT International Standards for Cord Blood Collection, Banking, and Release for Administration is to promote quality medical practices, laboratory processes, and banking to achieve consistent production of high quality placental and umbilical cord blood units for administration.
-These Standards apply to cord blood units intended for unrelated allogeneic use and to related units collected and stored for autologous use by donor family.
+These Standards apply to cord blood units intended for unrelated allogeneic use and to related units collected and stored for allogeneic or autologous use by a donor family.
 All phases of cord blood collection, banking, and release for administration are included:

 - Donor management, including screening, testing, and eligibility determination of infant and maternal donors